 Venice Biennale: commission and experience

-The central pavilion (Giardini) and the Arsenale are hosting two sections at this year’s international exhibition.
-The individual participants are divided as follows:
+The central pavilion (Giardini) and the Arsenale will host two sections at this year’s international exhibition.
+The individual participants are divided as follows. – Here is an excerpt –

 Giardini: Australia, Belgium, Brazil, Denmark, Germany, Finland, France, United Kingdom, Japan, Canada, Austria, Poland, Switzerland, Spain, USA